Part 2

 Learned to walk together, play together and work harvest together.

-Goguk and Huzi, like Eku and Yathi, were more than brothers, more than friends: ikanabe are obligated to watch out for each other for life, unless fate says otherwise.
+Goguk and Huzi, like Eku and Yathi, were more than brothers, more than friends: ikanabe are obligated to watch out for each other for life.

 During lobo-yaka, the Abantu massed in familial based camps.

-There were waka-waka such camps strung along the fertile plains of the southern shore.
+Waka-waka such camps were strung along the fertile plains of the southern shore.

-Large gatherings of waka-waka-waka people sometimes took place at communal areas, built for entertainment and sport, with pavilions for feasting and celebrating.
+Large gatherings of waka-waka-waka people sometimes took place at communal areas, for entertainment and sport, with temporary pavilions for feasting and celebrating.

-To avoid the chill that came with sika-yaka, more severe along the coast, familial-based smaller tribes trekked north to the forested ravines that lay between the coastal plains and mountains, often returning to the same streams, lakes and ponds, year after year.
+To avoid the chill that came with sika-yaka, more severe along the coast, large tribes broke into smaller, familial-based tribes, which migrated north to forested ravines fed by freshwater from the mountains.

-Once a proud hunter of antelope, pig and baboon, the leopard had grown old, partly lame, teeth worn, unable to catch let alone kill the prey it was accustomed to.
-Fur, once golden-brown, was dulled and the spotted rosettes faded black to gray.
+Once a proud hunter of pig, antelope and baboon, the leopard had grown old, partly lame, teeth worn, unable to catch let alone kill the prey it was accustomed to.

 Forced to move from one territory to the next.